greatdragonian/T0k3n/README.md

 ## Overview

-The T0k3n smart contract is a basic ERC-20 token written in Solidity.
-It includes functionalities for transferring tokens, checking balances, approving token transfers, and checking allowances.
-Below is the documentation for deploying and interacting with the contract.
+T0k3n is a basic ERC-20 token written in Solidity.
+As it is expected, it includes functionalities for transferring tokens, checking balances, approving token transfers, and checking allowances.
+Below is the documentation for deploying the contract in the Redbelly DevNet and interacting with it.

 ## Deployment

+The contract is simple enough to be deployed using the [Remix Online IDE](https://remix.ethereum.org), using the following steps:

+1. Get access to the
 1. Ensure that you have the required version of Solidity (>=0.8.0 <0.9.0) installed.
 2. Deploy the `T0k3n` contract to the Redbelly Network.